pachyderm/pachyderm/doc/docs/2.2.x/deploy-manage/manage/backup-restore.md

 (See our high-level [architecture diagram](../../../deploy-manage/#overview)):

 - an **object-store** holding Pachyderm's data.
-- a PostgreSQL instance made up of **two databases**: `pachyderm` holding Pachyderm's metadata and `dex` holding authentication data.
+- a PostgreSQL instance made up of **one or two databases**: `pachyderm` holding Pachyderm's metadata and `dex` holding authentication data.

-Backing up a Pachyderm cluster involves snapshotting both the object store and the PostgreSQL databases (see above), in a consistent state, at a given point in time.
+Backing up a Pachyderm cluster involves snapshotting both the object store and the PostgreSQL database(s) (see above), in a consistent state, at a given point in time.

-Restoring it involves re-populating the databases and the object store using those backups, then recreating a Pachyderm cluster.
+Restoring it involves re-populating the database(s) and the object store using those backups, then recreating a Pachyderm cluster.

 !!!
 Note
     - Make sure that you have a bucket for backup use,